-Rohde - Schwarz provides the Industrial Radio Lab (IRL) in Dresden with high-performance network scanners to explore the reliability and robustness of wireless technologies for industrial applications.
+Rohde & Schwarz supplies the Industrial Radio Lab (IRL) in Dresden with high-performance network scanners to explore the reliability and robustness of wireless technologies for industrial applications.
 These test instruments are used to monitor radio spectrum and interference in real time.

-In order to be used by applications that meet Industry 4.0 requirements such as mobile robots or automatically guided vehicles, industrial wireless communication networks must ensure a very high level of availability and reliability and have low latency in many situations.
-5G NR technology, whose version 16 of the 3GPP has recently improved some specifications, provides ultra-reliable low-latency communications (URLLC).
-This makes it perfectly suited to the deployment of private campus networks.
-However, as with any wireless transmission system, communication can be disrupted by possible interference on operating frequency bands.
+To be used by applications meeting Industry 4.0 requirements, such as mobile robots or automatically guided vehicles, industrial wireless communication networks need to guarantee a very high level of availability and reliability, and present low latency in many situations.
+5G NR technology, for which 3GPP version 16 recently improved certain specifications, enables ultra-reliable, low-latency communications (URLLC).
+This makes it ideally suited to the deployment of private campus networks.
+However, as with any wireless transmission system, communication can be disrupted by possible interference on the frequency bands used.

-The Industrial Radio Lab (IRL) in Dresden is dedicated to researching and testing radio systems for industrial applications.
-To do this, the laboratory cooperates with Rohde-Schwarz, a leading provider of 5G NR test solutions, which offers portable and easy-to-use test equipment to evaluate the performance of a network in the field.
-Rohde-Schwarz provided high-performance network scanners to the Dresden IRL to perform real-time monitoring of radio spectrum and interference.
-As part of this application, researchers collect important data that can detect, locate and prevent interference while maintaining a free local spectrum to ensure the reliability of wireless communications.
+The Industrial Radio Lab (IRL) in Dresden is dedicated to the research and testing of radio systems for industrial applications.
+To this end, the lab cooperates with Rohde & Schwarz, a leading provider of 5G NR test solutions, offering portable, easy-to-use test equipment for evaluating network performance in the field.
+Rohde & Schwarz supplied high-performance network scanners to IRL Dresden for real-time monitoring of radio spectrum and interference.
+In this application, researchers collect important data to detect, locate and prevent interference, while keeping the local spectrum band free for reliable wireless communications.

-The Dresden IRL is one of four regional laboratories of the Industrial Radio Lab Germany (IRLG) dedicated to research and development in the field of wireless communication technologies of current and future generations for the industry.
-The IRLG develops innovative solutions, supports companies and collaborates with economic and political actors to ensure the transfer of knowledge to promote the digital transformation of industrial organisations.
-The Dresden IRL focuses in particular on the detection, location and mitigation of interference, as well as improving network resilience through real-time measurements of time-based channels on a shared frequency spectrum.
+IRL Dresden is one of four regional laboratories of Industrial Radio Lab Germany (IRLG), dedicated to research and development in the field of current and future generation wireless communication technologies for industry.
+The IRLG develops innovative solutions, supports companies and collaborates with economic and political players to ensure the transfer of knowledge promoting the digital transformation of industrial organizations.
+IRL Dresden focuses in particular on interference detection, localization and mitigation, as well as on improving network resilience through real-time measurements of channels evolving over time on a shared frequency spectrum.

-Anne Stephan, vice-president of mobile network testing at Rohde-Schwarz, said: "Industrial campus networks, whether they operate a private radio spectrum or that of a public operator's network, must generally be deployed in a demanding operating environment.
-By partnering with a leading research institute such as the Dresden IRL, we are not only supporting basic research, but we are gathering critical information that we can leverage to fully adapt our advanced solutions to mobile network testing that meets the expectations of Industry 4.0 applications."
+Anne Stephan, vice president of mobile network testing at Rohde & Schwarz, said: "Industrial campus networks, whether they exploit private radio spectrum or that of a public operator's network, generally have to be deployed in a demanding operating environment.
+By partnering with a leading research institute such as IRL Dresden, we not only support fundamental research, but gather essential information that we can exploit to perfectly adapt our advanced solutions to mobile network testing that meets the expectations of Industry 4.0 applications."